Taylor Bertolet: New York Jets (second stint)

-Carolina Panthers
+Carolina Panthers (first stint)

 On October 24, 2020, Bertolet was signed to the Carolina Panthers practice squad.
 He was released on November 2, 2020, and re-signed to the practice squad on November 7.
 He was released again on November 10, and re-signed to the practice squad again on November 14.
 He was released on November 16, and re-signed again on November 21.
 Bertolet was released a fourth time on November 24, 2020, but re-signed four days later.
 He was released again on December 1, 2020.

 Minnesota Vikings

 On December 19, 2020, Bertolet was signed to the Minnesota Vikings' practice squad.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Hamilton Tiger-Cats

 Bertolet signed with the Hamilton Tiger-Cats on June 29, 2021.
 He was released on November 15, 2021.

 New Orleans Breakers

 Bertolet signed with the New Orleans Breakers of the United States Football League on May 5, 2022.